 The Vellum Bee Book of Watnall Hall

 A peculiar old book from Watnall Hall's library gives us a clue about one of Sir Lancelot Rolleston's more unusual hobbies, bee-keeping, and about a remarkable building that once stood in the hall gardens, his bee house.
 The book is so old its leathery pages are made from vellum.
-It is an original 1623 copy of "The Feminine Monarchie or The History of the Bees by Schoolmaster Charles Butler"
+It is an original 1623 copy of "The Feminine Monarchie or The History of Bees by Schoolmaster Charles Butler"

 The Watnall Hall book was sold at the 1954 auction for an undisclosed fee.
 In 2021 a second edition of this book sold for £4800.
 The Butler bee book is particularly important, being "...the greatest early British bee book and contains the best account of skep beekeeping which is available today" (British Bee Books).
 It is the first edition to contain both the woodcut frontispiece and the remarkable 4-part madrigal which was an attempt to capture the piping sound of the queen at swarming time..

-The queen bee madrigal
+Above - The queen bee madrigal

 Like many educated Victorian men, Sir Lancelot adopted a particular line of amateur scientific enquiry.
 His interest was in bee-keeping and he had a remarkable "bee house" built in the grounds of Watnall Hall inside which he could sit and watch the bees through glass surrounded by the soothing sound of the bees' workaday buzzing.